 Management Risk.
 The investment strategies and models employed by the Sub-Advisor in selecting investments for the Fund may not result in an increase in the value of your investment or in overall performance equal to other similar investment vehicles having similar investment strategies.
 In addition, the Sub-Advisor's judgment about the attractiveness, value and potential appreciation of particular securities, options, and futures in which the Fund invests may prove to be incorrect and there is no guarantee that the Sub-Advisor's judgment will produce the desired results.
+The measures that the Advisor, Sub-Advisors or portfolio manager use to monitor and manage the risks of the Fund may not accomplish the intended results and the Fund may experience losses significantly greater than expected.

 Market Risk.
 The value of securities in the Fund's portfolio will fluctuate and, as a result, the Fund's share price may decline suddenly or over a sustained period of time.
 Overall market risks may also affect the value of the Fund.
-Factors such as economic growth and market conditions, interest rate levels and political events affect the securities markets.
+Factors such as economic growth and market conditions, trading and tariff arrangements, interest rate levels and political events affect the securities markets.